JuliusTechCo/JuliusGraph/FAQ.md

 By Julius Technologies Inc (email: info@juliustech.co)

-Julius is an auto-scaling, low-code and visual graph computing solution.
+Julius Graph Engine is an auto-scaling, low-code and visual graph computing solution.
 It can build and run sophisticated data and analytical pipelines as directed acyclic graphs (DAG) with very little coding.
 Readers are referred to [this blog](https://www.juliustech.co/blog/why-graph-computing-is-stellar) for a high level overview of the benefits of graph computing, and [this repo](https://github.com/JuliusTechCo/JuliusGraph) for [tutorials](https://juliustechco.github.io/JuliusGraph) and instructions to sign up for free developer access.

 This FAQ page answers some of the most common questions from our users and clients.
 They are organized by subjects.